mathesar-foundation/mathesar-wiki/engineering/code-review.md

 - If the reviewer requests changes, please make the changes and **re-request review**.
 - Do not mark comments as resolved in the GitHub UI, let the reviewer do this.
 - If the reviewer has approved the PR but not merged it, feel free to merge the PR yourself.
+- Please avoid breaking changes to the API.
+If they absolutely can't be avoided, please follow the process described [here](/team/guide/workflow#in-case-of-breaking-api-changes).

 ## General Advice
 - Commit early, commit often.